Chapter 5 Culture & Communication

 How can ICC be built and achieved?
 This is a key question we will address in this section.
 Two main ways to build ICC are through experiential learning and reflective practices (Bednarz, 2010).
 We must first realize that competence isn’t any one thing.
 Part of being competent means that you can assess new situations and adapt your existing knowledge to the new contexts.
 What it means to be competent will vary depending on your physical location, your role (personal, professional, etc.), and your life stage, among other things.
 Sometimes we will know or be able to figure out what is expected of us in a given situation, but sometimes we may need to act in unexpected ways to meet the needs of a situation.
 Competence enables us to better cope with the unexpected, adapt to the nonroutine, and connect to uncommon frameworks.
 I have always told my students that ICC is less about a list of rules and more about a box of tools.

-Three ways to cultivate ICC are to foster attitudes that motivate us, discover knowledge that informs us, and develop skills that enable us (Bennett, 2009).
+Three ways to achieve ICC are to foster attitudes that motivate us, discover knowledge that informs us, and develop skills that enable us (Bennett, 2009).
 To foster attitudes that motivate us, we must develop a sense of wonder about culture.
 This sense of wonder can lead to feeling overwhelmed, humbled, or awed (Opdal, 2001).
 This sense of wonder may correlate to a high tolerance for uncertainty, which can help us turn potentially frustrating experiences we have into teachable moments.
 I’ve had many such moments in my intercultural encounters at home and abroad.
 One such moment came the first time I tried to cook a frozen pizza in the oven in the shared kitchen of my apartment in Sweden.
 The information on the packaging was written in Swedish, but like many college students, I had a wealth of experience cooking frozen pizzas to draw from.
 As I went to set the oven dial to preheat, I noticed it was strange that the oven didn’t go up to my usual 425–450 degrees.
 Not to be deterred, I cranked the dial up as far as it would go, waited a few minutes, put my pizza in, and walked down the hall to my room to wait for about fifteen minutes until the pizza was done.
 The smell of smoke drew me from my room before the fifteen minutes was up, and I walked into a corridor filled with smoke and the smell of burnt pizza.
 I pulled the pizza out and was puzzled for a few minutes while I tried to figure out why the pizza burned so quickly, when one of my corridor-mates gently pointed out that the oven temperatures in Sweden are listed in Celsius, not Fahrenheit!
 Despite almost burning the kitchen down, I learned a valuable lesson about assuming my map for temperatures and frozen pizzas was the same as everyone else’s.

 Discovering knowledge that informs us is another step that can build on our motivation.
 One tool involves learning more about our cognitive style, or how we learn.
 Our cognitive style consists of our preferred patterns for “gathering information, constructing meaning, and organizing and applying knowledge” (Bennett, 2009).
 As we explore cognitive styles, we discover that there are differences in how people attend to and perceive the world, explain events, organize the world, and use rules of logic (Nisbett, 2003).
 Some cultures have a cognitive style that focuses more on tasks, analytic and objective thinking, details and precision, inner direction, and independence, while others focus on relationships and people over tasks and things, concrete and metaphorical thinking, and a group consciousness and harmony.